RaphaelEjike/Tackling_Phishing_Threats/README.md

 Macros in documents can be used to execute malicious code.
 Disabling or limiting the use of macros in documents received via email can reduce the risk of phishing attacks.

 ### How to Disable Macros
-1. Group Policy: Use Group Policy to disable macros or limit their use to trusted locations.
+i) Group Policy: Use Group Policy to disable macros or limit their use to trusted locations.

-2. Office Settings: Configure Microsoft Office settings to disable macros by default.
+ii) Office Settings: Configure Microsoft Office settings to disable macros by default.

 ### Example Configuration for Group Policy
 Here’s an example of how to disable macros using Group Policy:

-1. Open the Group Policy Management Console (GPMC).
+i) Open the Group Policy Management Console (GPMC).

-2. Navigate to User Configuration > Administrative Templates > Microsoft Office > Office 2016 > Security Settings > Trust Center.
+ii) Navigate to User Configuration > Administrative Templates > Microsoft Office > Office 2016 > Security Settings > Trust Center.

-3. Configure the following settings:
+iii) Configure the following settings:
 - Disable all macros without notification: Enabled
 - Block macros from running in Office files from the internet: Enabled